sid-sr/CS6476_Website/index.md

 **Experiment Purpose**

 We run two experiments, both fine-tuning the Stable Diffusion 1.5 model using the MS-COCO dataset.
 The first one uses the soft-negative loss we formulated, while the second one uses the hard-negative loss used in DiffusionITM [2] but with our LLM-generated hard-negatives.
 To generate hard-negative captions, we used a self-hosted LLaMA-2 model on an NVIDIA V100 GPU using Colab Pro.
-Given the length of our prompt and compute, one limitation was that we needed to ensure our prompts are short enough to generate captions in a reasonable amount of time for 109k captions.
-This is a reason why we did not go with a more concrete description of hard-negatives in the prompt and did not provide too many examples.
-Overall, the prompt generation took ~10 hours.
+With these fine-tuning methods, we expect improved visuo-linguistic reasoning performance on a benchmark defined below.

 **Input Description**